-Digital molding enables replacement parts to be produced on demand.
+Direct production enables replacement parts to be produced on demand.
 The only storage expense is for digital file space and the parts can be manufactured immediately from the existing CAD file.
-It is the ideal solution for lowvolume, on demand, tool-free part production.
+It is the ideal solution for low volume, on demand, tool-free part production.